 - Why did it take so long for the diagnosis?- Alice R.

 Parkinson's disease is essentially a clinical diagnosis; meaning that a physician will make this diagnosis based on several clinical features seen.
 There is no definitive medical test that can be performed on a patient.
 Symptoms of Parkinson's disease include tremor, slowness of movement, stiffness, and balance problems.
 However, the presentation and progression of these symptoms vary widely from patient to patient.
 As well, the initial presentation is often subtle and can be ascribed to other conditions.
 Some people think their symptoms are due to normal aging, which may delay presentation to the doctor.
 Another common finding in patients with Parkinson's disease is "masked facies" or an expressionless face, which often gets mistaken for depression.
 If there is concern that someone is developing Parkinson's disease, they should be seen by a neurologist for a clinical exam to help establish the diagnosis.- The Healthline Medical Team

+Women have a reduced risk for getting Parkinson’s.
+Women with Parkinson’s tend to live longer with the disorder than men.
 However, age can play a factor regardless of gender.
 Female patients who are over 60 may not fare as well as younger women diagnosed with the disease.

-Early detection is the key to preventing complications that can shorten your life.
-If you suspect you may have Parkinson’s disease, see your doctor right away.
+Life expectancy for people with Parkinson’s who receive proper treatment is often about the same as for the general population.
+Early detection is the key to reducing complications that can shorten your life.
+If you suspect that you or a loved one may have Parkinson’s disease, see your doctor right away.